apjanke/MatPatchGardener/README.md

 The easiest way to do this is to cd to the `Mcode/` directory under the MatPatchGardener installation and run it from there.

 If this is your first time gardening, `matpatch.wakeup` will walk you through an interactive setup of your user info.

-## Requirements

-MatPatchGardener requires the latest release of Matlab.
-(There's not much point in producing patches for older releases.)
-As of this writing, that's Matlab R2019b.

 ## Author